The stellar velocity dispersion in nearby spirals: radial profiles and correlations: METHOD

 We derive the radial profiles of \sigmaR by dividing \sigmaR maps into tilted rings that are circular in the plane of the galaxy.
+Each tilted ring is defined by a kinematically derived (where possible) inclination and position angle taken from \mbox{\citetalias{bol17}}, and the galaxy center is defined as the photometric center adopted by \mbox{\citetalias{fal17}} in their \sigmao maps \mbox{\citep{hus13}}.
+Figure \mbox{\ref{fig:dispmap}} shows an example of azimuthal rings defined by the effective radius and stellar scale length.
 Then we calculate the median and its associated uncertainty for each radial bin of width $0.2\,R_{\rm{e}}$.
 Only annuli that contain more than 2 data points are used for the \sigmaRR calculations.
 In such data some individual rings contain few data points and some have a large fraction of outliers, therefore we use the median and its associated uncertainty for robust statistical measures \citep*[e.g.,][]{rou91,mul00,rom04,hub09,fei12}.
 In our study we calculate the uncertainty of the median by using the median absolute deviation (MAD):

 where $X_{i}$ are individual measurements, $X_{\rm{med}}$ is their median value and $N$ is the number of pixels (Voronoi bin centers) in each ring where there are detections.
 These equations are robust counterparts of the mean uncertainty formula which uses the standard deviation ($SD$): $\Delta X_{\rm{mean}} = SD/\sqrt{N}$ \citep[][]{mul00}.
 We use these medians and associated uncertainties to determine the final radial profiles for \sigmaR and $A$.
+The uncertainties do not take into account the covariance between bins.

 The third step of the data analysis is to compare \sigmaR with modeled radial dispersions \sigmam.
 We use the common approach used by \citep[][hereafter \citetalias{ler08}]{ler08} to determine \sigmam (see Appendix B.3 of \citetalias{ler08}) :